U.S., EU should resolve aircraft dispute by July - EU

-Both sides agreed in March to suspend tariffs imposed on billions of imports in their 16-year-old dispute at the World Trade Organization over subsidies for planemakers Airbus (AIR.PA) and Boeing (BA.N).
+Both sides agreed in March to suspend tariffs imposed on billions of imports in their 16-year-old dispute at the World Trade Organization over subsidies for planemakers Airbus and Boeing.

 The suspension runs until July 10, with tariffs re-applying on July 11 if there is no solution.